vinivsb/rails-app-dribbble-sample/README.md

 It's a simple rails app samples, this project contains:
 - Rails 4
 - Twitter Bootstrap
-- Bower for external front-end dependencies
 - Lazy Load Images with Javascript
 - Javascript, Jquery and verge.js organized by modules

-See a live demo: https://rails-dribbble-sample.herokuapp.com/
+See a live demo: https://app-dribbble-sample.herokuapp.com